Graduate Diploma in Lifestyle Medicine

 3. Health Educators in corporate, community and other settings will benefit from the skills and knowledge gained in a postgraduate degree in Lifestyle Medicine.
 For example, the development of this course has been highly supported by the Health Department at the South Pacific Division of the Seventh-day Adventist church as they are seeking more people with qualifications in this area to serve as Health Directors in the various conferences of the church.

-Students can enter the Graduate Diploma in Lifestyle Medicine from any Australian Level 7 Bachelors degree (or equivalent) or from a completed Graduate Certificate in Lifestyle Medicine.
+Students can enter the Graduate Diploma in Lifestyle Medicine from any Australian Level 7 Bachelors degree (or equivalent).

 ENGLISH LANGUAGE REQUIREMENTS